elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 ### 4.5.1 Migration algorithm (8.0):

-1. On startup, find the index to which the `.kibana` alias points, `.kibana_n`, and check if any documents have an outdated `migrationVersion` indicating that a migration needs to be performed.
-2. If there are documents with newer `migrationVersion` numbers, exit Kibana with a fatal error.
+1. Exit Kibana with a fatal error if a newer node has started a migration by checking for:
+   1. Documents with a newer `migrationVersion` numbers.
+2. If the mappings are out of date, update the mappings to the combination of the index's current mappings and the expected mappings.
 3. If there are outdated documents, migrate these in batches:
-   1. Read a batch of outdated documents from `.kibana_n`.
+   1. Read a batch of outdated documents from the index.
-   2. Transform documents by applying the migration functions.
+   2. Transform documents by applying the migration transformation functions.
    3. Update the document batch in the same index using optimistic concurrency control.
+If a batch fails due to an update version mismatch continue migrating the other batches.
-   4. If a batch fails due to an update version mismatch, repeat the entire process.
+   4. If a batch fails due other reasons repeat the entire migration process.
+4. If any of the batches in step (3.3) failed, repeat the entire migration process.
+This ensures that in-progress bulk update operations from an outdated node won't lead to unmigrated documents still being present after the migration.
-4. Once all documents are up to date, the migration is complete and Kibana can start serving traffic.
+5. Once all documents are up to date, the migration is complete and Kibana can start serving traffic.

 Advantages: